 I knew he was right and for a short while, like for a week, I’d stick to plan then slowly creep into my old ways especially when traveling or entertaining during my day job.
 He knew I wasn’t eating right not only because he didn’t see the results in my body after working out but because we’re friends on Facebook and I’d post photos of my food.

 I have faced health issue over the past couple of years and never took my excess weight seriously.
-The most serious issues I’m facing right now are treatment diabetes info, in which I was diagnosed with a year ago and high cholesterol, which runs in both sides of my family.
+The most serious issues I’m facing right now are Type 2 diabetes, in which I was diagnosed with a year ago and high cholesterol, which runs in both sides of my family.

 This summer, I realized I needed to do something so one lazy Sunday morning I ordered Shaun T’s INSANITY DVD Workout Collection after watching an infomercial.
 I diligently followed the exercise program but not the nutritional plan.
 Although I saw some results they were nothing compared to what other people were seeing.